-Timeline for Fall 2016 Development and Training for Sprint 2017 Delivery
+Timeline for Spring/Summer 2018 Course Development and Training for Delivery in Fall 2018

 Based on your experience with fully online instruction, the E.L. staff will create an individual training plan for you.